-The application form must be received by the University no later than 30 days prior to the official first day of classes for any term.
+The application form must be received by the The University no later than July 15 for the fall semester, November 15 for the spring semester, March 15 for Summer Session I, and May 1 for Summer Session II.
 All other official documentation (transcripts, test scores, etc.) must be received no later than seven days prior to the official first day of classes.
 If the application or documentation is received after these deadlines, the student's entrance will be updated to a later term.